Latiaran: Family

 Some stories also include brothers, Saint John of Mushera or Saint Berihert of Tullylease.

-In stories from Kerry, one of the sisters is instead named Crobh Dearg (Red Claw).
+In stories from County Kerry, one of the sisters is instead named Crobh Dearg (Red Claw).
 Her well was located near the Paps of Anu.
 A legend runs that the three sisters – Latiaran at Cullen, Crobh Dearg at the City Well, and a third sister at Dromtarriff – all vanished into the ground, causing wells to spring up at the sites of their disappearance.

 Saint Gobnait is also sometimes attributed as one of the three sisters, sometimes under the name Abby.
 Some scholars have compared the three sisters to triple deities.

 Legend

 Legends claim that Latiaran and her sisters and brothers began living at Cullen, but the others traveled away to other locations.
 In one story, after moving away, the sisters were unable to visit often because of the thick forest between them, so angels made a road for them.

 Latiaran's main legend is that every day she would leave her cell to fetch a seed of fire from the blacksmith and carry it back in her apron.
 One day the blacksmith complimented her feet.
 As she admired her own feet, her apron caught fire, but it did not burn her.
 According to Máire MacNeill, there are several alternate endings.
 In one, Latiaran was punished for her vanity by sinking into the ground where the heart-shaped stone is, and reemerged in her cell.
 She never came out again in order to avoid causing anyone sin.
 In other versions, she cursed the blacksmith and no forge has worked in the village ever since.
 A poem version, "The Romance of Lateeran," is attributed to the Irish poet James Clarence Mangan, although its authorship is debated.

 According to one source collected by the Irish Folklore Commission from Raheen in County Kerry, both "Lotearan" and "Crobh-Dhearg" had the power to carry live coals of fire in their aprons for long distances without burning anything.